Rushland bought a brand new week of broadcast excellence on the EIB network.

 Get this.

-On Thursday, for the first time in American history, a state, in this case Kansas, denied an electricity producer a construction license for a coal-fired power plant due to man-made global warming fears.
+On Thursday, for the first time in American history, a state, in this case, Kansas, denied an electricity producer a construction license for a coal-fired power plant due to man-made global warming fears.

 It was reported by the New York Times on Saturday.

-The Kansas Department of Health and Environment on Thursday turned down a permit for twin 700 megawatt coal-fired generators that a group of electric cooperatives is seeking to build near Holcomb in Southwest Kansas.
+The Kansas Department of Health and Environment on Thursday turned down a permit for twin 700-megawatt coal-fired generators that a group of electric cooperatives is seeking to build near Holcomb in southwest Kansas.

-Roderick Bremby, Secretary of the Department of Health and Environment in Kansas, said in a statement, I believe it would be irresponsible to ignore emerging information about a the contribution of carbon dioxide and other greenhouse gases to climate change and the potential harm to our environment and health if we do nothing.
+Roderick Bremby, secretary of the Department of Health and Environment in Kansas, said in a statement, I believe it would be irresponsible to ignore emerging information about the contribution of carbon dioxide and other greenhouse gases to climate change and the potential harm to our environment and health if we do nothing.

-Washington Post reported on this Friday, and they said the decision marks a victory for environmentalist Waco Group.
+Washington Post reported on this Friday, and they said, the decision marks a victory for environmentalist WACO group.

 Well, they didn't publish WACO, I threw it in there, that are fighting proposals for new coal-fired plants around the country.